crushingcode/crushingcode.github.io/_posts/2016-07-17-publish-your-android-library-via-mavencentral.md

     + Username : sonatype_username
     + Already Synced to Central : No

+    <amp-img width="400" height="120" layout="responsive" src="/assets/images/posts/uploadtomaven/createissue.jpeg"></amp-img>

+    <amp-img width="400" height="200" layout="responsive" src="/assets/images/posts/uploadtomaven/createissue2.jpeg"></amp-img>

-  + Next hit submit.
-After you submit, it can take up to 2 business days to process your issue.
+  + Next hit **Create**.
+After that, it can take up to 2 business days to process your issue.
 Then you will receive a confirmation that your configuration has been prepared and you can publish your library.

     > **IMPORTANT** : Do not deploy until after you have received an e-mail notice indicating that the ticket is Resolved.

+    <amp-img width="400" height="200" layout="responsive" src="/assets/images/posts/uploadtomaven/approved.jpeg"></amp-img>

   + Update `gradle.properties` on your local machine  at location `~/.gradle/gradle.properties` and include

     ```
      NEXUS_USERNAME=sonatype_username
      NEXUS_PASSWORD=sonatype_password
      signing.keyId=gpg_key_id
      signing.password=gpg_password
      signing.secretKeyRingFile=/Users/username/.gnupg/secring.gpg
      org.gradle.daemon=true
     ```

 1. Run in terminal to publish your artifacts

   ```bash